agracio/docker-ubuntu-node-netcore/README.md

-# ubuntu:latest with curl, sudo NodeJs and .Net Core
+# ubuntu:latest with curl, sudo, NodeJs and .Net Core